Potatronus/ironsworn-pl/README.md

 # ironsworn-pl
-Polski moduł babele dla systemu Ironsowrn Foundry VTT Nie jestem również programistą, więc ewentualne prace idą bardzo powoli, każdy element musze uczyć się jak go wykonywać.
+Polski moduł babele dla systemu Ironsowrn Foundry VTT<br>
+Nie jestem również programistą, więc ewentualne prace idą bardzo powoli.
+Każdy element musze uczyć się jak go wykonywać.
 Wszelkie porady/bugi prosze wysyłać na discorda: Potatronus#0666
 <br>Polish babele module for Ironsowrn Foundry VTT system
 I am also not a programmer, so the possible work goes very slowly, each element I have to learn how to do it.
 Any tips/bugs please send to discord: Potatronus#0666